Abdominoplasty: Risks

+Abdominoplasty is considered to be a safe procedure, but the risk of complication is higher than in other cosmetic surgeries.
+Possible complications include seromas, infection, necrosis of the skin, and hematomas.

 Related procedures

 Liposuction, also known as lipoplasty, is a type of surgery that removes fat from the human body in an attempt to change its shape.
-Evidence does not support an effect on weight beyond a couple of months and it does not appear to affect obesity related problems.
-Serious complications include but are not limited to death, deep vein thrombosis, organ perforation, bleeding, and infection.
-While the suctioned fat cells are permanently gone, after a few months overall body fat generally returned to the same level as before treatment.
-This is despite maintaining the previous diet and exercise regimen.
-While the fat returned somewhat to the treated area, most of the increased fat occurred in the abdominal area.
-Visceral fat – the fat surrounding the internal organs – increased, and this condition has been linked to life-shortening diseases such as diabetes, stroke, and heart attack.

-Body contouring is plastic surgery performed to different parts of the body with the aim of improving the shape and tone of the underlying tissue that supports fat.
-It is a common procedure performed for people who have undergone major weight loss.
-It may be performed in both men and women.
+Abdominoplasty is one type of body contouring, which is plastic surgery performed on different parts of the body with the aim of improving the shape and tone of the underlying tissue that supports fat.

 Breast reduction, or reduction mammoplasty, is the cosmetic surgery used in resizing the breast, in women with oversized breasts and men with gynecomastia.
 This type of surgery is performed to treat a breast condition known as hypertrophy, which refers to oversized breasts.
 This condition usually occurs in both breasts and commonly develops at puberty or immediately after.

 Breast lift, also referred to as mastopexy, is the surgical procedure that removes the excess skin and tightens the surrounding tissue of the breast, resulting in raising and firming the breast.
 Mastopexies carry a certain degree of risks as any other type of surgery does.

 Hysterectomies are sometimes performed with abdominoplasty.
 A hysterectomy consists in removing the uterus and it may be complete (when the body, fundus and cervix are removed) or partial (when only the uterine body is surgically removed).
 This procedure is normally performed by gynecologists and it is one of the most common gynecological surgeries.
-This type of surgery is used to treat some benign tumors, cancers of the ovaries, uterus or cervix, Adenomyosis but not endometriosis and are also performed in trans men.
+This type of surgery is used to treat adenomyosis, some benign tumors, and cancers of the ovaries, uterus, or cervix.
+Some trans men also choose to undergo a hysterectomy.